 Zone A (within Squibnocket Pond)

-Hunting, fishing and shellfishing, swimming, boating and ice skating.
-(See Special Permits and Licenses, Section 12.4A, for the use of motors).
+Hunting, fishing and shellfishing, swimming, recreational non-motorized boating, and ice skating.
+(See Special Permits and Licenses, Section 12.4.A.1, for the use of motors).

+Maintenance of preexisting residential or recreational structures such as docks or piers.

 Zone B (land from the shore of Squibnocket Pond to 500 feet inland).

 This Zone is intended to remain primarily a wildlife habitat and buffer area, limited to existing uses, those permitted in this section, and those structures and uses allowed by Special Permit for this Zone.
+Bylaws governing the Chilmark Coastal District also apply in Zone B (Article 11, section 11.6.A).

 1. Zone B1 (land within 100 feet of the shoreline of Squibnocket Pond).